 CHAPEL HILL RESIDENTS & DOWNTOWN BUSINESSES:

-The 10 Miler runners will be passing through Chapel Hill’s downtown district and 4 of its most beautiful neighborhoods:
+The 10 Miler runners will be passing through Chapel Hill’s downtown district and many of its most beautiful neighborhoods:

 Raleigh St, Battle Ln, & Boundary St will be closed to thru traffic.
 Should you wish to exit, please do so via Battle Ln toward E. Cameron Ave.